As a benefit to members, GSQ offers access to the following subscription websites at our Resource Centre:

 Census Records - Every ten years these goldmines of genealogy information were taken.
 They give you details like a person’s name, age, parent’s birthplace, occupation and more.

-GSQ has subscriptions to FindMyPast World on two computers.
+GSQ has subscriptions to FindMyPast World on all computers.

 FindMyPast United Kingdom has the most complete England, Wales and Scotland census collection - from 1841.
 It also has a comprehensive index to birth, death and marriage records, parish baptisms, marriages and burials dating from 1538.
 It addition, it also holds military, armed forces and conflict records from WWI, WWII and more.